CHLNDDEV/oceanmesh/README.md

     sudo apt install libcgal-dev python3-pybind11

-After that, clone the repo and oceanmesh can be installed using pip.
+After that, clone the repo and oceanmesh can be updated/installed using pip.

-    pip install -U oceanmesh
+    pip install -U -e .

 **WARNING: THIS PROGRAM IN ACTIVE DEVELOPMENT AND INSTALLATION IS ONLY RECOMMENDED FOR DEVELOPERS AT THIS TIME.
 WHEN A STABLE API IS REACHED, THE PROGRAM WILL BE AVAILABLE VIA pypi**